 Keto Cinnamon Collagen Muffins

-I set out to make a cinnamon collagen muffin.
+I set out to make a collagen muffin to be able to enjoy more collagen in my daily diet.

-Cooking with collagen is tough.
+Cooking with collagen can be tough.
 It does not hold together as well as when regular protein is used.
-So there is a trade-off often.
+So there is a trade-off that has to be made.
+But as long as you are aware of this, then you are good to go!
+It just means to be more careful, especially if the muffins are fresh out of the oven.

 When I tested the flavor, I immediately craved a cream cheese frosting.
 So I created my own Keto Cream Cheese Frosting and they go beautifully together!

-Muffins are just one of those foods that you can eat ANY TIME!
-Especially these keto collagen muffins!
-Breakfast, lunch, dinner, snack, AND dessert!
-For another muffin that you won’t be able to stop eating, take a look at these keto raspberry muffins!
+Muffins are just one of those foods that you can eat at any time, especially these keto collagen muffins!
+Breakfast, lunch, dinner, snack, and dessert.
+For another muffin that you won't be able to stop eating, take a look at these keto raspberry muffins!

 Benefits of Collagen